 No, the form is made available to students only due to confidentiality.
 Students have the ability to access the form as a pdf and can mail/email the form to whomever they wish.

-Why is Box 1 filled in this year?
-Normally it is blank.
+Why is Box 1 filled in and Box 2 is blank.

 Effective tax year 2018, the IRS required institutions to report the amount paid, in a calendar year, towards Qualified Tuition and Related Expenses instead of the amount billed.